Philosophy of science: The purpose of science

 Should science aim to determine ultimate truth, or are there questions that science cannot answer?
 Scientific realists claim that science aims at truth and that one ought to regard scientific theories as true, approximately true, or likely true.
 Conversely, scientific anti-realists argue that science does not aim (or at least does not succeed) at truth, especially truth about unobservables like electrons or other universes.
 Instrumentalists argue that scientific theories should only be evaluated on whether they are useful.
 In their view, whether theories are true or not is beside the point, because the purpose of science is to make predictions and enable effective technology.

 Realists often point to the success of recent scientific theories as evidence for the truth (or near truth) of current theories.
 Antirealists point to either the many false theories in the history of science, epistemic morals, the success of false modeling assumptions, or widely termed postmodern criticisms of objectivity as evidence against scientific realism.
 Antirealists attempt to explain the success of scientific theories without reference to truth.
 Some antirealists claim that scientific theories aim at being accurate only about observable objects and argue that their success is primarily judged by that criterion.

+Real patterns

+The notion of real patterns has been propounded, notably by philosopher Daniel C. Dennett, as an intermediate position between strong realism and eliminative materialism.
+This concept delves into the investigation of patterns observed in scientific phenomena to ascertain whether they signify underlying truths or are mere constructs of human interpretation.
+Dennett provides a unique ontological account concerning real patterns, examining the extent to which these recognized patterns have predictive utility and allow for efficient compression of information.

+The discourse on real patterns extends beyond philosophical circles, finding relevance in various scientific domains.
+For example, in biology, inquiries into real patterns seek to elucidate the nature of biological explanations, exploring how recognized patterns contribute to a comprehensive understanding of biological phenomena.
+Similarly, in chemistry, debates around the reality of chemical bonds as real patterns continue.

+Evaluation of real patterns also holds significance in broader scientific inquiries.
+Researchers, like Tyler Millhouse, propose criteria for evaluating the realness of a pattern, particularly in the context of universal patterns and the human propensity to perceive patterns, even where there might be none.
+This evaluation is pivotal in advancing research in diverse fields, from climate change to machine learning, where recognition and validation of real patterns in scientific models play a crucial role.